Executive Dysfunction and Fitness: Making Exercise Work for Your Neurodivergent Brain

 The Showering Problem: A Real Example

-As I shared in my podcast, one of my biggest fitness barriers isn't the workout itself - it's showering afterward.
 What seems like a simple task to many becomes an energy-draining challenge that can prevent me from exercising altogether.

-This illustrates an important point about executive function: it's not about being lazy or unmotivated.
+This illustrates an important point about executive function; it's not about being lazy or unmotivated.
 It's about certain tasks requiring disproportionate amounts of mental energy and creating genuine barriers to activities we want to do.

 Five Strategies for Working With Your Brain

-When it comes to executive function challenges, the goal isn't to "fix" your brain - it's to work with it.
-Here are strategies that can help:
+When it comes to executive function challenges, the goal isn't to "fix" your brain, it's to work with it.

 1. Reduce Decision Fatigue